ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Tegopath/2nd Level/Reactive Shielding.md

 - **Duration**:
 	- 3 turns.
 - **Effects**
+	- *TODOYou cast a temporary damage barrier on them. *
-	- As a reaction to a creature within range getting hit, you cast a temporary damage barrier on them.
-The creature gains 2d8 temporary health.
-This health goes away when the psycast ends.
+	- This psycast is used as a reaction to a target creature getting hit.
+	- The target creature gains 2d8 temporary health.
+		- This health goes away when the psycast ends.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 15 psyfocus spent above the normal cost for this psycast, the creature gains an additional 2d8 temporary health.